Ayush12358/website/docs/README.md

 ## 📄 License

 This project is part of a personal portfolio and is intended for demonstration purposes.
-All code follows industry best practices and can be used as a reference for similar projects.
+All code is licensed under the Apache License 2.0.

 ---